Deep composition of tensor-trains using squared inverse Rosenblatt transports: Squared inverse Rosenblatt transport

 One can also apply a diffeomorphic mapping to change the coordinate of an unbounded domain $\mathcal{X}$ to a bounded one, e.g., $\mathcal{Z} = [-1, 1]^d$, followed by application of the Chebyshev polynomials or Fourier series.
 Given a PDF $f_{\bX}(\bx)$ of a random variable $\bX \in \mathcal{X}$, suppose we have a diffeomorphic mapping $R: \mathcal{X} \mapsto \mathcal{Z}$ and let $q(\bx) = |\nabla R(\bx)| \geq 0$.
 For any Borel set $\mathcal{B}_X \subseteq \mathcal{X}$, we have

 where $\mathcal{B}_Z = R(\mathcal{B}_X)$.
 Thus, one can draw a random variable $\bZ$ with PDF

 and apply the mapping $\bX = R(\bZ)$ to obtain a random variable $X$.
-With the change of the coordinate $\bze = R(\bx)$, one needs to build the FTT to approximate $\sqrt{f_{\bZ}}(\bze)$ and construct the corresponding SIRT to simulate the random variable $\bZ$.
-To avoid singularities at the boundary of $\mathcal{Z}$, one can choose a mapping $R$ such that the function $q(\bx)$ decays slower than $f_{\bZ}(\bze)$.
+With the change of the coordinate $\bze = R(\bx)$, one needs to build a TT to approximate $\sqrt{f_{\bZ}(\bze)}$ and construct the corresponding SIRT to simulate the random variable $\bZ$.
+To avoid singularities at the boundary of $\mathcal{Z}$, one can choose a mapping $R$ such that the function $q(\bx)$ decays slower than $f_{\bX}(\bx)$.